Pets of the Week - Mississippi's Best Community Newspaper

 Pets of the Week

-Stella is 2 years old.
-She is leash trained, people friendly and fully vetted.
-Stella can be adopted at Concordia PAWS.
+Millie is approximately 18 months old.
+She is spayed, vetted, obeys simple commands and loves company.
+Millie can be adopted at Concordia PAWS Shelter, 1212 S 1st St., Ferriday.
+Concordia PAWS is open from 8 a.m. to 4 p.m. with visiting hours from 10 a.m. to 2 p.m.
+Call 318-719-0940 for more information.

-Trista is about 10 weeks old.
-She is very sweet and super playful.
-Drew is approximately 1 year old.
-She is a very sweet and a lovable pup.
-Trista and Drew can be adopted at the Natchez Adams County Humane Society.
+Taffy is about 10-to-12 weeks old and was brought in as a stray.
+She is sweet, lovable and loves to cuddle.
+Ralph is about 2-to-3 years old and was brought in as a stray.
+He is a friendly and quiet dog.
+Taffy and Ralph can be adopted at Natchez Adams County Humane Society.